hsc-latte/hs32core-rtl/HOWTO.md

 ### Building the toolchain from source

 You will need to build `yosys` first, then `icestorm` and finally `nextpnr-ice40`.
-Good luck if you're on MacOS:
+Good luck if you're on Mac:
 - Use Homebrew to install `yosys` and `icarus-verilog`
 - Build `icestorm` and `nextpnr` manually (follow the instructions on the respective Github repositories).
+- Be sure to follow the build instructions on the respective repositories.
-- `sed` is broken and you need to install `sed` fom Brew and override it by setting `PATH`.
+- `sed` is broken and you need to install `sed` from Brew and override it by setting `PATH`.
+  - If it doesn't work, do `sudo su`, manually set PATH and run `make install` from there.
 - To install GtkWave, see https://ughe.github.io/2018/11/06/gtkwave-osx

+**Word of caution:** Most of these packages build without any optimization enabled and are therefore painfully slow.
+Make sure to also:
+- Build `yosys` with `ENABLE_NDEBUG=1`.
+  - On Mac, do `brew edit yosys` and while you're at it, why not add `-j8` to the build args.
+Then issue `brew -v install yosys --build-from-source`
+- When building `nextpnr`, pass `-DUSE_OPENMP=ON` to `cmake`
+  - On Mac, you have brought pain upon yourself.
+Install `libomp` from Brew.
+  - Open CMakeLists.txt and find `-fopenmp` and replace it with `-Xpreprocessor -fopenmp -L/usr/local/lib/ -lomp`.
+Turn on `USE_OPENMP` while you're at it.

 ## Running the flow manually

-Instructions are for if you are not using vscode.
+Instructions are for if you are not using VSCode.

 **!!
 MAKE SURE YOU RUN ALL COMMANDS FROM THE ROOT DIRECTORY, `rtl` !!**